 Solvent extraction: Classification and principle and efficiency of the technique.
 Mechanism of extraction: extraction by solvation and chelation.

 Technique of extraction: batch, continuous and counter current extractions.

 Qualitative and quantitative aspects of solvent extraction: extraction of metal ions from aqueous solution, extraction of organic species from the aqueous and non-aqueous media.
-Chromatography: Qualitative and quantitative aspects of chromatographic methods of analysis: GC, HPLC, GPC; Basics of Instrumentation-pumps and columns.
-Mobile phases, isocratic and gradient elution systems, stationary phases, normal phase and reverse phase chromatography, detectors.
-Chiral chromatographic techniques using chiral columns (GC and HPLC) and optical rotation methods for enantiomeric excess determination.
+Chromatography: Classification and principle and efficiency of the technique.
+Qualitative and quantitative aspects of chromatographic methods of analysis: IC, GLC, GPC, TLC and HPLC.

-- 1. Perform data sampling, identification of patterns through estimation of analytical errors and precision, statistical test of data and confidence intervals. - 2.
-Explain the principles of the origin of spectroscopy, selection rules in UV-Vis and IR-spectrometry, instrumentation and various domains of applications. - 3.
-Interpret the IR spectra in the determination of functional group changes during reactions and UV-Vis spectroscopy in the quantitative estimation of metal-ligands stoichiometry in the solutions and basis of bioanalytical methods. - 4.
-Develop insight of the practical methods for performing thermogravimetric analysis, potentiometric and conductometric titrations and their graph analysis. - 5.
-Gain practical understanding of solvent extraction; implications in metallic and organic compound extractions.
+CO1: Perform data sampling, identification of patterns through estimation of analytical errors and precision, statistical test of data and confidence intervals.

+CO2: Explain the principles of the origin of spectroscopy, selection rules in UV-Vis and IR-spectrometry, instrumentation and various domains of applications.

+CO3: Interpret the IR spectra in the determination of functional group changes during reactions and UV-Vis spectroscopy in the quantitative estimation of metal-ligands stoichiometry in the solutions and basis of bioanalytical methods.

+CO4: Develop insight of the practical methods for performing thermos gravimetric analysis, potentiometric and conduct metric titrations and their graph analysis.

+CO5: Gain practical understanding of solvent extraction; implications in metallic and organic compound extractions.
 Students will develop a basic knowledge of various chromatographic techniques and corresponding stationary phases and mobile phases.

 - 1. Vogel, Arthur I: A Test book of Quantitative Inorganic Analysis (Rev. by GH Jeffery and others) 5th Ed.
 The English Language Book Society of Longman - 2.
 Willard, Hobert H. et. al: Instrumental Methods of Analysis, 7th Ed.
-Wardsworth Publishing Company, Belmont, California, USA, 1988. - 3.
+Wards worth Publishing Company, Belmont, California, USA, 1988. - 3.
 Christian, Gary D; Analytical Chemistry, 6th Ed.
 New York- John Willy, 2004. - 4.
 Khopkar, S.M.
 Basic Concepts of Analytical Chemistry New Age, International Publisher, 2009.